remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 After flashing:

 * The FPGA automatically comes out of reset
-* The RISC-V CPU starts executing firmware from BRAM
+* The RISC-V CPU begins executing the firmware from BRAM
-* No additional action is required
+* No additional manual reset is required

-The firmware performs the same sequence as in simulation:
+The firmware performs the same operations as in simulation:

 * Writes to `GPIO_DIR`
 * Writes to `GPIO_DATA`